omkarpattanaik/cap-set-version-from-package/README.md

 ### Using Custom package.json / custom.json file Path

-If Android folder is getting created in custom location.
+If package.json is available in custom location or you want use some custom json file.

 **npm**